RealFascinated/simple-links/README.md

 Just simply remove it from the config and it will not show anymore

+## Showing Discord status

+You must be in the [lanyard server](https://discord.gg/UrXF2cfJ7F) for it to work.

 ## Help!!!
 I'm getting an error when launching it

 ### Config Issue